SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-1.md

 ## routes
-similar is true for the `traceroute` command
+Similar is true for the `traceroute` command:
 ```bash
 $ traceroute 1.1.1.1
 traceroute to 1.1.1.1 (1.1.1.1), 30 hops max, 60 byte packets